SuperKam91/gns/README.md

 ## Toy models

-To run with toy models (defined and explained in `toy_models.py`), run `main.py`, which calls the function `runTests()` which can be found in the `tests.py` file.
+To run with toy models (defined and explained in `toy_models.py`), go to `tests/` and run `tests.py`, which calls the function `runTests()`, which can be found in the `tests.py` file.
 Plots for comparison can be found in `image_output/toy_models_empirical_getdist/`.
 Text output can be found in `text_output/`.
 The default toy model used when `main.py` is ran as is when cloned from this repo, should be compared with files `image_output/toy_models_empirical_getdist/circle.png` (in particular, the MHWG curve on this plot).
 Files created from running main.py for this toy example are saved as th_Sc_mhwg* files in `text_output/` and `image_output/toy_models_empirical_getdist`.
 Further toy models can be run by adding them to `tests.py` and adjusting the necessary parameters (see the commented out example for how to configure the parameters).
 The following plot was produced from running the default circle toy model, and shows the kernel density esimate of samples obtained by the geometric nested sampler from the von Mises distribution.

 ![alt text](gns_circle.png)